ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 the access token as described in {{use-access-token}} and present proof of the client instance's key (or its most recent rotation) by signing the request as described in {{binding-keys}}.
+The AS MUST validate all keys presented by the client instance or referenced in an ongoing request for each call within that request.

 \[\[ [See issue #85](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/85) \]\]